ONURYI/Data-Scientist-Professional-with-Python/README.md

 8. Working with Dates and Times in Python
 9. Writing Functions in Python
 10. Intermediate Importing Data in Python

-### BLOCK IV - Statistics

-1. Introduction to Statistics in Python
-2. Introduction to Regression with statsmodels in Python
-3. Sampling in Python
-4. Hypothesis Testing in Python

 ### BLOCK V -  Machine Learning